nvim-flutter/flutter-tools.nvim/README.md

   },
   debugger = { -- integrate with nvim dap + install dart code debugger
     enabled = false,
-    run_via_dap = false, -- use dap instead of a plenary job to run flutter apps -- if empty dap will not stop on any exceptions, otherwise it will stop on those specified -- see |:help dap.set_exception_breakpoints()| for more info exception_breakpoints = {}
+    -- if empty dap will not stop on any exceptions, otherwise it will stop on those specified -- see |:help dap.set_exception_breakpoints()| for more info exception_breakpoints = {}